molexa1/NIRS_Project/README.md

+# Introduction
+  The objective of this code is to compute summary statistics for NIRS data before and after reperfusion.

-# NIRS_Project
+# Method
-Finds O2 averages before and after time of reperfusion
+  This project was created with Pycharm and interfaces with .CSV files